-Next, I locate my trusty rug needle - of which I have several because they are quite useful and have a tendency to wander off.
+Next, I pull out my trusty rug needle (of which I have several because they are quite useful and tend to wander off).

 It's by no means an invisible fix, but it works for my purposes.
 Plus, it's pretty easy to make decorative if that's your thing.

 Here's one of those wicker baskets that are ubiquitous in thrift stores everywhere.
-They work great for laundry until the edge starts disintegrating and snagging all of your sweaters.
-I fixed that with a nice 2" wide strip of fabric.
+They work great for laundry until the edge starts disintegrating and snagging all of your nice, soft sweaters.
+I fixed this one with a 2" wide scrap of fabric.

-Once again, my trusty rug needle and some time with Netflix.
-I just wrapped around the rim trying to cover as many snaggy ends as possible.
+For this one, I just wrapped the fabric around the rim trying to cover as many snaggy ends as possible.

 Here's one that needed some extra work.
 It might be my most satisfying mend ever.

 So much of the edge had disintegrated that the lid no longer fit and it would fall inside.
-It was a gorgeous piece of work, but was shedding straw and had become very fragile.
+It was a gorgeous piece of work, but was shedding straw and had become too fragile to use.

 I built up the edge with twisted strips of fabric and sewed over them so they matched the rest of the mend.
 In addtion to wrapping over and tucking the ends, I added some fabric glue just to make sure things stayed put.